"IF THE YOUTH DO NOT COME TO CHURCH, THE CHURCH NEEDS TO GO OUT TO THE YOUTH."

 (United States Conference of Catholic Bishops)

 This is the work of El Padrecito Ministries, a non-profit Catholic ministry in Guadalupe, California.
 The inspiration for the ministry is based on the life of its founder, Father Masseo Gonzales, OFM Conv.

-Though baptized, raised in catholic schools and confirmed, Fr.
-Masseo drifted from his childhood faith and found himself in trouble as a teenager.
-He was expelled from high school, had acquired a juvenile record, and lost a portion of his right leg as a result of a street fight by the age of nineteen.
+Although baptized and raised in Catholic schools and confirmed, Fr.
+Masseo had drifted from his childhood faith and found himself in trouble as a teenager.
+He was expelled from high school, had acquired a juvenile record, and lost a portion of his right leg as a result of a street fight at the age of 19.

-After a series of religious experiences he was led to the Conventual Franciscans of California, who had recently taken over his neighborhood parish, Saint Paul the Apostle, in San Pablo, California.
-It was at this time that Fr.
-Masseo discovered his vocation.
+After a series of religious experiences he was led to the Conventual Franciscans of California, who had recently taken over his neighborhood parish, St. Paul the Apostle, in San Pablo, CA. It was at this time that Father Masseo discovered his vocation.

-After ordination in 1996, he just knew he had “a vocation within a vocation,” which was to work with youth, especially those who were baptized but not living their faith such as he had experience.
+After being ordained in November of 1996, he knew he had “a vocation within a vocation,” which was to creatively evangelize youth–youth such as himself–and to “bring them home.”

-The opportunity presented itself in 1999 with the creation of the HOMIES, a line of urban toys created by Fr.
+The opportunity presented itself in 1999 with the creation of the HOMIES, a line of urban toys, created by Fr.
 Masseo’s brother, artist David Gonzales.
-Roughly 100 million of the toys were sold in inner-city communities around the country, giving “El Padrecito,” an official member of the HOMIES, instant credibility in the cyberworld.
-A website was created, “El Padrecito’s Online Church”, and the ministry was official launched.
+Roughly 100 million of these urban toys were sold in communities around the country, giving “El Padrecito” – one of the official HOMIES – an instant credibility in the cyberworld.